brows3r/Discord-Shell-POC/README.md

 # How to use
 ```
-python main.py
+pick a script
+if you need to edit in your own IP into the script, do it
+send it to your victim and make sure they load it
 ```
 # How to crash BetterDiscord
 ![image](https://user-images.githubusercontent.com/78043996/117033138-0b025300-ac8d-11eb-8531-2b07d3a27289.png)
 ```
-py main.py
-select the any of the options that allows you to have access to the remote computers CMD
+load one of the scripts that allows you to have access to the remote computers CMD
 once you are connected to the victims machine from another computer (or your own if you are simply testing)
 type something random, like 'fgisefxs'
 type in the command 'exit'